 Undecided where to spend the rest of my 2 days, I took an unqualified, through lack of any prior info, move going to Negros Occidental.
 From Iloilo Port, I caught a ferry going to Negros Occidental.
 After approx. 2hrs of ferry ride you arrive at Bacolod Port.
 From there I haggled a taxi from the port for a great price to take me on a tour of the two most visited destinations in the area.
 Firstly, I caught the beauty of The Ruins, and after that sucked in the almost “New Zealand-ish” and certainly”The Hobbit-ish” world of Campuestohan.

 Campuestohan Highland Resort

-Detailed Travel Guide: Campuestohan + The Ruins, Negros Occidental
+Detailed Guide: Campuestohan + The Ruins, Negros Occidental

-Having got through these quicker that I thought I was undecided on whether to go to Guimaras or to Lakawon island next and looking at my budget (well lack of cash really), decided to leave the island and spend more time to Iloilo City.
-I left all my things inside the SM City Iloilo Tourist lounge and explored the city before heading back to my hotel.
+Having got through these quicker than I thought I was undecided on whether to go to Guimaras or to Lakawon island next and looking at my budget (well lack of cash really), decided to leave the island and spend more time to Iloilo City.
+I left all my things in the SM City Iloilo Tourist lounge and explored the city before heading back to my hotel.

 Day 4: Guimaras + Roxas City, Capiz

 Early start to catch the first boat going to Guimaras.
 I took a jeepney from my hotel going to Ortiz Wharf and it only took me 15mins to go to the island.
 Hired a trike for a land tour, which includes:

 Finished my tour early (10 am) and as my flight back to Manila was at 9 pm so I decided to visit Roxas City, in Capiz first before catching my flight 🙂 From Ortiz Warf, hopped on a jeepney going to Tagbak Terminal, then caught a bus going to Roxas City.
 It took me 2 hours to reach the place and the first thing I did on arrival was to hop on a trike to take me on a tour around the city.